brycecoder37/CWE-Database/README.md

 **Description**

 This repository contains Python code that can easily populate a Neo4j database with useful information regarding CWEs and CVEs.
-We used BeautifulSoup and Selenium to web scrape and automate the extraction of data.
+We used BeautifulSoup to web scrape and automate the extraction of data.
 Within the Python program, it then stores this information inside of a Neo4j database, granted you have the database open while running the program.
 <br />\
 The next part of this project will be linking the Neo4j database to STIG, a tool developed by INL.
 Our goal to achieve this is to convert our Neo4j database into a JSON file whose syntax can be changed slightly so that it may be a valid input for STIX.
 From there, we should be able to simply input the STIX bundle(s) into STIG.